wwiigf/ryan-cookbook/mains/southern-mac-n-cheese.md

 ### Roux & Cheese Sauce
 - 1 stick butter + 1/4 cup butter (for topping)
 - 1/4 – 1/2 cup flour
-- 1 cup whole milk (or evaporated milk for a more classic texture)
+- 1 cup whole milk (or evaporated milk for a more classic texture).
+I actually buy a whole quart of milk, and keep using it to thin out the cheese sauce to the right consistency.
+Sometimes I use the whole quart depending on the amount of cheese I use.

 ### Cheeses
 - 1/5 block Velveeta cheese, cubed